CPK Insurance

 • Workers' compensation is required in District of Columbia for businesses with 1 or more employees, with sole proprietors listed as an exemption.

-• District of Columbia requires businesses to maintain proof of general liability coverage for most commercial leases, so many nursing homes need documentation ready during lease review or renewal.
+• Most commercial leases in District of Columbia require proof of general liability coverage, so many nursing homes need documentation ready during lease review or renewal.

 • Commercial auto minimum liability in District of Columbia is $25,000/$50,000/$10,000, which matters if a facility uses vehicles for resident transport or supply runs.